Magnetic Resonance Imaging of the Breast

 - detection of breast cancer in the contralateral breast of patients with breast cancer

-Patients with a diagnosed breast cancer are at higher risk for a synchronous or subsequent breast cancer in the contralateral breast, and the use of breast MRI has been suggested as a more sensitive screening test compared with mammography.
+Patients with a diagnosed breast cancer are at higher risk for a synchronous or subsequent breast cancer in the contralateral breast, and breast MRI has been suggested as a more sensitive screening test compared with mammography.

 - diagnosis of low-suspicion findings on conventional testing not indicated for immediate biopsy but referred for short-interval follow-up